Home » Blog » Mac OS X » Why Is OST File So Large? Find the Best Fixes Here

 Use the Tool to Fix “Why is the OST File So Large?”

 To reduce the size of the Outlook OST files, use the OST File Splitter.
 As the name suggests, it can split the large file into a desired size for the users.
-The users are enabled to select the size limit that they prefer for splitting in accordance with their system performance needs.
-The tool guarantees that the emails, the files, the contacts, and so on, are kept safe and that the users can access them after the division.
-The performance of Outlook is thereby enhanced, and the problems of file corruption are avoided at the same time.
+Users can select the size limit they prefer for splitting according to their system performance needs.
+The tool keeps emails, files, contacts, and other data safe and allows users to access them after the division.

 How to Prevent the OST File from Accumulating